jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

 This program uses one complex interface – a complex graph and panel for data input and manipulation.
 To start, select “Size distribution” from “SAS” menu…

-On the panel, which gets created, starting from top:
+On the panel, which gets created, starting from top are :ref:`standard data selection tools <DataSelection>` .

 1. select the “Use QRS checkbox” (assuming you are using QRS named data as explained above).